nitefood/asn/README.md

   * Directly querying Shodan for any type of targets (including CIDR blocks) is also possible.
 More information [here](#shodan-scanning-recon-mode) about how to use the script as a recon tool.

-* It will perform **IP type identification** (*Anycast IP/Mobile network/Proxy host/Datacenter or hosting provider/IXP prefix*) for target IPs and individual trace hops.
-Broad type classification comes from [ip-api](https://ip-api.com), while detailed DC+region identification comes from [incolumitas.com](https://incolumitas.com/pages/Datacenter-IP-API/)
+* It will perform **IP type identification** (*Anycast IP/Mobile network/Proxy host/ISP/Government/Education/Datacenter or hosting provider/IXP prefix, and more*) for target IPs and individual trace hops.
+Broad type classification comes from [ip-api](https://ip-api.com), while detailed DC+region and org type identification comes from [Ipapi.is](https://ipapi.is/)

   * It will also identify **bogon** addresses being traversed and classify them according to the relevant RFC (Private address space/CGN space/Test address/link-local/reserved/etc.)